-The asymptotic rate of convergence is determined by the second largest eigenvalue of $P$, which in our case is $\mu(P) := \lambda_{\max}(P - \frac{1}{n}\ones\ones^T)$ where $\lambda_{\max}(A)$ denotes the maximum eigenvalue of $A$.
+The asymptotic rate of convergence is determined by the second largest eigenvalue of $P$, which in our case is $\mu(P) := \sigma_{\max}(P - \frac{1}{n}\ones\ones^\top)$ where $\sigma_{\max}(A)$ denotes the maximum singular value of $A$.
 As $\mu(P)$ decreases, the mixing rate increases and the Markov chain converges faster to equilibrium.
 Thus, our optimization problem is

 The element $P_{ij}$ of our transition matrix is the probability of moving from state $i$ to state $j$.
-Our assumptions imply that $P$ is nonnegative, symmetric, and doubly stochastic.
+Our assumptions imply that $P$ is non-negative, symmetric, and doubly stochastic.
 The last constraint ensures transitions do not occur between unconnected vertices.

-The function $\lambda_{\max}$ is convex, so this problem is solvable in \cvxr{}.
-For instance, the code for the Markov chain in Figure \ref{fig:fmmc-triangle} is \begin{CodeInput} P <- Variable(n,n) ones <- matrix(1, nrow = n, ncol = 1)